JPETTomography/j-pet-format-converter/README.md

 + header file (.hdr), that has CASToRv3.1 keyset
 + image file (specified in the header)

-To convert a file/files using a command line, run the **converter.py** file, for example:
+To convert a file/files using a command line, run the **main.py** file, for example:
 ```
-python3 converter.py header.hdr -o dicom.dcm
+python3 main.py -i header.hdr -m metadata.json
 ```

 Using a ```--help``` flag will show all available commands.